artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 #.
 At the Store AIP location job on the Ingest tab, choose your encrypted AIP
    location.
 You now have an encrypted AIP!

-You can tell if your AIP is encrypted on the Archival Storage tab.
-Encrypted AIPs appear as True in the Encrypted column.
+You can tell if your AIP is encrypted by looking at the Encrypted column of the table on the Archival Storage tab.
+Encrypted AIPs are marked as *True*.

 .. image:: images/ArchiStorEncryptedColumn.*
    :align: center